 CTO in Production

 CTO relies on rules-based product configurators to validate which options and values are available.
-For example, you may sell tee-shirts in multiple colors and sizes, but may not offer all combinations.
+For example, you may sell tee-shirts in multiple colors and sizes, but you may not offer all combinations.
 This is common in electronics, automotive and transportation, industrial equipment and machinery, home goods and furnishings, fashion and apparel, and many other industries.

 CTO in the Supply Chain

-In the supply chain—which is the network of people and organizations that participate in the production of a product, from raw materials’ producers to transportation companies—CTO enables participants to effectively serve their customers.
+In the supply chain—which is the network of people and organizations that participate in the production of a product, from raw materials producers to transportation companies—CTO enables participants to effectively serve their customers.
 The increased customer satisfaction, along with improved inventory management and faster response times, boosts productivity and profitability.
 While a function of manufacturing, requirements from configured orders flow through the supply chain to contract manufacturers and suppliers.

 Advantages and Disadvantages of CTO